KoperGroup/koper/README.md

 ### 1. Listener Model
   Member signup example.
-  When a member signs up, a message is sented to MQ by messageSender.
+  When a member signs up, a message is sent to MQ by messageSender.
 ```Go
    messageSender.send("zhaimi.memberSignup", "Signed up successfully! " + member.getPhoneNo());
 ```